A5H0K/HackerRank_solutions/README.md

 # HackerRank_solutions
-Solutions for the Hackerrank Problems
+Solutions for the Hackerrank Problems - # Love to Learn